 If you are going to use a car for longer than two months, it's a good idea to buy it rather than rent it.
-There are many Japanese-made cars in New Zealand and you should be able to buy one second hand for around 1000 to 3000 NZD.
+There are many Japanese-made cars in New Zealand and you should be able to buy a basic second-hand one for around 2000 to 5000 NZD.